sonyerg/sonyerg/README.md

-### Hi there 👋, my name is Erickson
+### Hi there 👋, my name is Erickson.
+I am a Flutter developer 🦋

-- 🌱 I’m currently learning flutter
+- 🌱 I’m currently learning flutter and javascript
-- 🔭 I’m currently working on nexus app
+- 🔭 I’m currently working on an app called Nexus

 <!--
 **sonyerg/sonyerg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.